2017 Belmont Stakes Betting: Odds and Analysis

 The likes of Jazil, Summer Bird, and Union Rags have all won the Belmont Stakes after failing to win the Kentucky Derby and skipping the Preakness Stakes.
 The Triple Crown races are contested in relatively quick succession, so trainers often pull a horse out of the Preakness Stakes after the chance of a Triple Crown is gone at the first hurdle.

 Likewise, Preakness winners do not have much of a winning record at the Belmont Stakes.
-Looking back at past performances of Preakness winners shows that American Pharoah was the only Preakness winner in the last 10 years to follow that victory with a win at the Belmont Stakes.
+Looking back at past performances of Preakness winners shows that American Pharoah was the only recent Preakness winner to follow that victory with a win at the Belmont Stakes.

 We have to go back all the way to 1994 before we find three other horses who won both at Preakness and at Belmont.
 Those were Afleet Alex in 2005, Point Given in 2001 and Tabasco Cat in 1994.